Alltagsküche

 🛠️ Troubleshooting

-Why is my cabbage salad too bitter or tough?
+Why is my Bavarian cabbage salad too tough?

-How do I reheat soft pretzels without losing their texture?
+How do I refresh soft pretzels without making them chewy?

 💡 Tips and Variations